Kabhie Tum Kabhie Hum: Plot

 Dinanath Shastri (Anjan Srivastav) is a retired bank manager.
-As he has never taken his family for a vacation, he decides to take them to Panchwati.
+As he has never taken his family on a vacation, he decides to take them to Panchwati.
 He books the bank's guest house.
 During his last days at the bank he had turned down the loan application of Mr. Shrivastav (Vijayendra Ghatge), which did not go too well with the latter.
 On reaching the guest house, Dinanath Shastri finds out that the guest house is already let out to Mr. Shrivastav and his family.
 Apparently the caretaker was bribed by Mr. Shrivastav.
 Dinanath is enraged by this and decides to stay put and trouble Mr. Shrivastav.

-Meanwhile, Mr. Shrivastav realises that Dinanath is same the manager who rejected his loan application.
+Meanwhile, Mr. Shrivastav realises that Dinanath is the same manager who rejected his loan application.

 The movie revolves around the conflicts between the families in a comical way with romance in the backdrop.